RD Virtual Credit Card

 Q: How does a US virtual credit card differ from an ordinary virtual card?

 The difference is where the card BIN (issuer identification number) is registered.
 US BINs enjoy the widest acceptance in international payments — especially on platforms like OpenAI / Apple / Netflix that only take US cards.
-The RDVCC “US virtual card” is simply a Visa or Mastercard on a US BIN.
+The RDVCC “US virtual credit card” is simply a Visa or Mastercard on a US BIN.

 Q: Can the US virtual card be linked to Alipay / Taobao?

 Honest answer: Alipay / Taobao card linking is a domestic scenario that mainly supports domestic bank cards.
-The RDVCC US virtual card is a solution for “overseas spending” — think ChatGPT, US Apple, overseas shopping — where a US BIN range is rock solid.
-If your need is “domestic e-commerce payments”, use a domestic bank card; RDVCC Virtual Card does not address that scenario.
+The RDVCC US virtual credit card is a solution for “overseas spending” — think ChatGPT, US Apple, overseas shopping — where a US BIN range is rock solid.
+If your need is “domestic e-commerce payments”, use a domestic bank card; RDVCC Virtual Credit Card does not address that scenario.

 Q: How do I apply for a US virtual credit card?